Vickysug/help-famous-refugees-pack/README.md

 ![alt text](images/monkey.png)

-Rosebud can generate AI images, I created most of mine in Rosebud.
+Rosebud can generate AI images an I created most of mine in Rosebud then added text over the top in photoshop.